TheScienceMuseum/web-design-system/fractal/components/pagination/readme.md

 Handlebars template adapted from collections, but markup more like WP because it has more a11y.

+Icons included here from sprite-sheet, but they could be inlined.

-TODO:
+> TODO:
+>

-- change WP markup
+> - change WP markup
-- get ellipsis rules from collections
+> - get ellipsis rules from collections